SuhininSovest/BankingServiceOnTheRestAPI/README.md

 Getbalance - find out the account balance
 PutMoney - put money into the account
-TakeMoney - take money from the account
+TakeMoney - take money from the account GetOperationList - Get a list of operations tranferMoney - transferring money from one account to another